etishor/Metrics.NET/README.md

 * [done] Re-factor scheduled report to prevent overlapping
 * [done]Provide http endpoint for reporting metrics (based on owin or nancy) together with javascript visualization solution - the idea is to have out-of-the-box metrics visualization in web apps
 * [done] Mono compatibility
+* Push metrics out of process, to dedicated metrics service
 * Improve the javascript visualization app
 * Find/Implement ConcurrentSkipMap like collection form java - low prio as the performance is good for now
 * Provide an adapter for hooking into web api for collecting metrics (this might be delayed as I tend to use NancyFx)